Top 10 Most Famous Chefs in the World

 A post shared by Le Chef magazine (@lechefmagazine)

-Alain Ducasse is a renowned French chef and restaurateur.
-He holds the remarkable achievement of owning three Michelin 3-Star restaurants simultaneously – Plaza Athénée in Paris, which has been rated since 1999, and Louis XV in Monaco, awarded its 3-Stars in 2000.
+Alain Ducasse is a French chef and restaurateur.
+He’s the only chef in the world to have three Michelin 3-Star restaurants at the same time – Plaza Athénée in Paris which has had 3-Stars since 1999 and Louis XV in Monaco which got its 3-Stars in 2000.

 6. Thomas Keller